vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 khanda ).
 Pañcabhangadala--the leaves of the five trees, mango, aśvattha,

-vata, plakṣa and udumbara (Krtyakalpataru on Sānti,
+vata, plakṣa and udumbara (Kr̥tyakalpataru on Sānti,

 folio 7a).
 Pañcamahūpāpanāśanadvādasi- In the beginning of Śr.; on 12th